Baking with TezSign

 Phase 2: Device Preparation

-Please note that it’s highly recommended to complete this step on a machine separate from your TezBake baking machine.
-This ensures the highest level of security.
+It’s highly recommended to complete this step on a clean machine separate from your TezBake baking machine for maximum security.
+If that’s not an option, your baking machine is acceptable.

-Command examples are provided for using the companion app and TezBake, if you go for the ease of setup.
+Command examples are provided for both the companion app and TezBake.

 1. Initialize device